MicrosoftDocs/well-architected/well-architected/azure-vmware/application-platform.md

 ##### Recommendations

 - Create maps that show VM interdependencies, communication, and usage patterns to ensure that proximity is a requirement.
-- Determine whether VM-VM affinity helps meet performance metrics or service-level agreements (SLAs).
+- Determine whether placement policy VM-VM affinity helps meet performance metrics or service-level agreements (SLAs).
-- Design for high availability by implementing VM anti-affinity policies to protect against host failures and distribute your application across multiple hosts.
+- Design for high availability by implementing placement VM-VM anti-affinity policies to protect against host failures and distribute your application across multiple hosts.
 - To avoid overprovisioning, distribute your workload across small VMs rather than a few large VMs.
 - Regularly monitor, review, and fine-tune affinity policies to identify potential resource contention.
 Adapt these policies over time as needed.